jpedro/muffin/readme.md

 # Muffin

-Muffin is a utility belt of functions and a dark colour theme for vim.
+Muffin is utility belt functions and a dark colour theme for vim.

 ![muffin vim theme](screenshot.png)